officient/vue-components/README.md

 ## Updating

 Increment the version in package.json and create a release from the latest commit.
 Releases can be created in the `releases` tab on top.

+The projects using this package require an update to the version tag.
+E.g. `"officient-vue-components": "github:Officient/vue-components#v1.0.1",`
+Run `npm install` after updating the version number to grab the latest version.